SecUSo/privacy-friendly-rock-paper-scissors-boardgame/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-The icons used in the nagivation drawer are licensed under the [CC BY 2.5] (http://creativecommons.org/licenses/by/2.5/).
-In addition to them the app uses icons from [Google Design Material Icons](https://design.google.com/icons/index.html) licensed under Apache License Version
+The icons used in the nagivation drawer are licensed under the [CC BY 2.5](http://creativecommons.org/licenses/by/2.5/).
+In addition to them the app uses icons from [Google Design Material Icons](https://design.google.com/icons/index.html) licensed under Apache License Version.
+All other images (the logo of Privacy Friendly Apps, the SECUSO logo and the app logos) copyright Technische Universtität Darmstadt (2016).

 ## Contributors